 Coterie Insurance built it, but agents did not come.
 They found the microsite wasn’t being used.
 They realized they were trying to solve a problem no one actually had.

 The missing ingredient was going to agents firsthand, which Coterie did.
 Rather than bemoan agents as resistant to change, Coterie saw responsibility for the low adoption as their own.
 They quickly acknowledged that to their agents and started talking to them about it.

 Coterie learned that the microsite, while nice-looking, didn’t really fit with existing agent workflows, making it hard for agents to use it.
-As they talked to more agents, Coterie got clearer on what agents really needed, what considerations had to be considered.
-They created a new version of their solution that fit how agents worked better, while also incorporating things insureds wanted when looking at quotes.
+As they talked to more agents, Coterie got clearer on what agents really needed, and what considerations had to be considered.
+They created a new version of their solution that fits how agents worked better, while also incorporating things insureds wanted when looking at quotes.
 One key new feature was bringing back the tried-and-true PDF quote proposal.

 The result was a rapid turnaround in adoption, with agents and insureds both embracing the new tools Coterie built, as well as improved feedback loops between all parties because of the honest and humble way Coterie recognized its mistake and sought to address it.

 The challenge in this particular example is how you move the industry and the way we work forward if you’re essentially recreating what already exists.
 Are you able to keep up with changing customer needs if you succumb to the constraints of legacy workflows?

 Had Coterie Insurance only defined the customer as the insured, they would never have understood what the issue was or how to fix it.
 Without talking to agents or genuinely listening to what they thought, Coterie would have missed the mark.
 If they had only seen agents as the customer, they would not be inspired to find a way to move the quoting process forward to better meet the changed expectations of insureds in the more digital world they are used to transacting in today.